Albany Island: History

 The island was named Albany in 1846 by Lieutenant Yule of HMS Rattlesnake, in honour of Frederick, Duke of Albany, who was the brother of King George IV.
-Albany Island is also closely associated with one of Queensland's worst maritime disasters, this being the tragic sinking of the RMS Quetta.
-The passenger ship Quetta, struck an uncharted rock in the Adolphus Channel, just off Albany Island in 1890, with the loss of 134 people.
+Albany Island is also closely associated with one of Queensland's worst maritime disasters, the sinking of the RMS Quetta.
+The passenger ship struck an uncharted rock in the Adolphus Channel, just off Albany Island in 1890, with the loss of 134 people.